Recess labs is a curated community of people exploring early-stage ideas.

 For 3 months, we ask that you work full-time on your own creative projects, letting your interest and curiosity guide you.
 Past fellows have worked on everything from novels to VC-backable companies to Burning Man-related art.

-Our next batch starts on January 15, 2018 in NYC and will run for 3 months.
+Our next batch will start in the summer of 2018 in NYC (details to come), and will run for 3 months.
 The formal Recess program runs Monday - Friday, 10am-6pm, and during those hours, you're encouraged to be at our HQ working on your projects or collaborating with others.
 We've found that having a set schedule is quite helpful when working full-time on your own projects.

-We also have weekly dinners, bi-weekly "show and tell" nights, and optional daily check-ins.
+We also have weekly lunches and bi-weekly "show and tell" nights.
 At the end of each batch, we have a demo day that is open to the general public.